ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Reference Values are matched with ACS entries by iterating through the `rv` list.
 For each `rv` entry, the `condition` ECT is compared with an ACS ECT.
-If the ECTs are identical except for authority, the `rv` `addition` ECT authority is added to the ACS ECT authority.
+If the ECTs match except for authority, the `rv` `addition` ECT authority is added to the ACS ECT authority.

 ## Endorsed Values Augmentation (Phase 4) {#sec-phase4}